Joseph-Bethune/ContextMenu-ReactWeb/README.md

 The menu is programmed to close automatically when the user performs a normal click on any location on the window that is not inside the context menu, or if they open another context menu.

 The code controlling this behaviour is stored inside the ContextMenuParent.jsx file.

+# Afterword
+This context menu "package" is comprised of 3 files, 2 of which dont "*need*" to be modified in order to function.

+The .css file can (and probably should) be modified to suite the programmer's project, but the .jsx files are designed to do their job as they are.

+This is, of course, only a suggestion.